UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 - Make the sh file clearer as to what is overridden (code review TY 7.4.22)
 - Change 'empty' to inputs only (code review TY 7.4.22)
 - FOR CI - add a final test to add asserts for changed data (waiting to be happy with data#1)
-- Make thebatch.csv file a yaml file (code review TY 7.4.22)
+- Make the batch.csv file a yaml file (code review TY 7.4.22)
 - Run black pep8 formatter on my code (code review TY 7.4.22)

 DISCUSSED-ED